๐ŸคBusiness Diplomacy

 Why This Matters

-Economic integration isn't just about lowering tariffs—it's about understanding how nations progressively surrender sovereignty in exchange for economic benefits.
-You're being tested on your ability to recognize what distinguishes each stage, why countries choose deeper integration, and what trade-offs emerge at each level.
+Economic integration isn't just about lowering tariffs.
+It's about how nations progressively give up sovereignty in exchange for economic benefits.
+You need to recognize what distinguishes each stage, why countries choose deeper integration, and what trade-offs emerge at each level.
 These stages form a spectrum from loose cooperation to near-complete unification, and exam questions frequently ask you to identify which stage a given agreement represents or explain why a country might resist moving to the next level.

-The diplomatic implications are enormous.
 Each stage requires more coordination, more shared institutions, and more political will.
-When you study these stages, don't just memorize definitions—understand the cumulative nature of integration (each stage builds on the previous one) and the sovereignty costs that increase as you move up the ladder.
-If an FRQ asks about regional trade agreements or supranational governance, this framework is your roadmap.
+Don't just memorize definitions.
+Understand the cumulative nature of integration (each stage builds on the previous one) and the sovereignty costs that increase as you move up the ladder.
+If a question asks about regional trade agreements or supranational governance, this framework is your roadmap.

 Foundational Stages: Reducing Trade Barriers